 Express setup

-DirectAccess in Windows 8 has an express configuration wizard that simplifies and reduces the number of steps set up DirectAccess, especially for smaller organizations that don’t require more sophisticated authentication and PKI infrastructures.
+DirectAccess in Windows 8 has an express configuration wizard that simplifies and reduces the number of steps to set up DirectAccess, especially for smaller organizations that don’t require more sophisticated authentication and PKI infrastructures.
 The new setup process also hides much of the complexity of setting up the required IPv6 technologies.

 Foreground app responsiveness